Ezekiel Ansah: 2014 season

-On January 4, 2015, Ansah started his first career playoff game and made two solo tackles and a sack on Tony Romo in a 24-20 loss to the Dallas Cowboys.
+On January 4, 2015, Ansah started his first career playoff game and made two solo tackles and a sack on Tony Romo in a 24–20 loss to the Dallas Cowboys.

 2015 season

-He started the Lions season opener against the San Diego Chargers and made two solo tackles and a sack on Philip Rivers in a 33-28 loss.
-The next game, Ansah recorded a season-high seven solo tackles and a sack in a 26-16 loss to the Minnesota Vikings.
-On November 26, 2015, he racked up four combined tackles and was credited with a season-high 3 sacks on Mark Sanchez, as the Lions routed the Philadelphia Eagles 45-14.
+Ansah started the Lions season opener against the San Diego Chargers and made two solo tackles and a sack on Philip Rivers in a 33–28 loss.
+The next game, Ansah recorded a season-high seven solo tackles and a sack in a 26–16 loss to the Minnesota Vikings.
+On November 26, 2015, he racked up four combined tackles and was credited with a season-high 3 sacks on Mark Sanchez, as the Lions routed the Philadelphia Eagles 45–14.